steveforczyk/Merra2CODProject/README.md

 + User selects datafiles and time of day
 + Each file is then processed in succession to decode the data
 + Global plot/Polar plot of TAUHGH is produced (polar plots used because Region Of Interest is 65N to 90N
-+ TimeTables Created and Plotted to show results of time
++ TimeTables Created and Plotted to show results over time at 1 day intervals
++